Innago Logo

 Likelihood of South Dakota Housing Market Crash

-A South Dakota housing market crash due to rising interest rates is unlikely.
+A South Dakota housing market crash due to rising interest rates is unlikely in 2026.
 There are many reasons for this, including a very healthy economy signified by a low unemployment rate, interest rates that have significantly settled from last year, and a growing number of people who are moving to the state.
 South Dakota’s strong job market will continue to attract buyers, making a housing market crash unlikely.
 The market seems poised to continue appreciating, but it is unlikely to reach any significant or worrying threshold in the near future.

 Forecast for The U.S. Housing Market